caljr86/SAMMBA/README.md

 SAMMBA (Seaweed Automatable Microplate Microscopy for Breeding Approaches) is a high throughput isolation, phenotyping and biobanking pipeline for macroalgal gametophytes and sporophytes using fluorescence microscopy and image based analysis.

 ## Contents
-- ImageJ macros for segmentation and fluorescence quantification
+- ImageJ macros for segmentation and macroalgal propugule area measurements based on chlorophyll auto-fluorescence.
 - R scripts for data processing and statistical analysis
 - Templates for metadata and plate layouts
 - Example images and results